mipsmonsta/mipsmonsta.github.io/docs/_posts/2024-04-12-Trapping-Rain-Water.md

 Now what is left is finding the max wall height to the left and to the right.

-See the diagram to have a initutive feel.
+See the diagram to have an initutive feel.

 ![Water Level Diagram](/assets/images/Water.jpg)